Abirami2017/International-Programming-Day/README.md

 - Accepts a year as input and returns the International Programming Day.
 - Simple and lightweight.
 - Clear output of the date in `DD-MM-YYYY` format.

+## Problem Statement

+Given a year y in a range between 1700 and 2700, find the date of the 256th day of that year according to the official Russian calendar during that year.
+Then print it in the format dd.mm.yyyy, where dd is the two-digit day, mm is the two-digit month, and yyyy is.

 ## Installation